wasp-lang/wasp/web/docs/auth/social-auth/_getuserfields-type.md

-Wasp automatically generates the `defineUserFields` function to help you correctly type your `getUserFields` function.
+Wasp automatically generates the `defineUserSignupFields` function to help you correctly type your `userSignupFields` object.

 <!-- This snippet is used in overview.md, google.md and github.md -->